Free Independence and Unitary Design from Random Matrix Product Unitaries: Discussion

-From a mathematical perspective, we arrived at pressing open questions regarding the approximation to free independence at finite dimension, even for globally Haar random matrices.
+From a \emph{mathematical perspective}, we arrived at pressing questions regarding the approximation to free independence at finite dimension, even for the simpler case of globally Haar-random matrices.
 Refs.~\cite{collins2017weinga,aharonov_quantum_2022} provide results for the asymptotics of the Weingarten functions which lay the foundation for seminal results on short-depth unitary design.
 As detailed in Sec.~\ref{sec:methods}, the asymptotics of the Weingarten function is insufficient to compute the corrections to freeness at finite $D$.
 Indeed, more work needs to be done to characterize the permutations that satisfy the modified multichain condition (cf. the discussion around Eq.~\eqref{eq:anal_ck_rmpu}), which contribute on equal footing with the subleading corrections to the Weingarten functions.
-These appear to related to the class of genus $1$ permutations~\cite{walsh_counting_1972,sorbonne_universite_counting_2023}.
-Moreover, the concept of second order freeness may offer insight into formal quantifiers of the emergence of free probability from random circuit ensembles~\cite{collins_second_2007}.
+These appear to be related to the class of genus $1$ permutations~\cite{walsh_counting_1972,sorbonne_universite_counting_2023}.
+Moreover, the concept of second-order freeness may offer insight into formal quantifiers of the emergence of free probability from random circuit ensembles~\cite{collins_second_2007}. \\

-Finally, from an experimental perspective, our findings suggest that approximate freeness may be observable at modest circuit depths.
-Since OTOCs are experimentally accessible via interferometric~\cite{garttner_measuring_2017,PhysRevX.7.031011,abanin2025const} or randomized measurement protocols\cite{PhysRevLett.124.240505}, this raises the exciting possibility that freeness could serve as an operational benchmark of quantum chaos in near-term devices.
+Finally, in terms of \emph{experiments}, our findings suggest that approximate freeness may be observable at modest circuit depths.
+Since OTOCs are experimentally accessible via interferometric~\cite{garttner_measuring_2017,PhysRevX.7.031011,abanin2025const} or randomized measurement protocols \cite{PhysRevLett.124.240505}, this raises the exciting possibility that freeness could serve as an operational benchmark of quantum chaos in near-term devices.
 Our results thus invite experimental efforts to measure the onset of freeness in programmable quantum systems, and to explore how it correlates with conventional benchmarks like entanglement growth or fidelity decay.

-We expect that further exploration along these lines will lead to an insightful classification of quantum dynamics and new tools for controlling, benchmarking, and understanding randomness in many-body systems.

 \onecolumngrid